SJSU-CS-systems-group/piman/monitoring/README.md

 ### Run On the VMs to deploy monitoring on Pis
 1. Run commands below manually to set up ip tables for pis to access internet.
 These commands are included in monitoring_piman.sh because this configuration will be gone after rebooting your VM.
+In the following commands, ens3 is the interface that has access to the internet, and ens4 is the interface to the pi cluster.
+We are routing the packets from the pi cluster to the internet, and vice versa.
 ```bash
 sudo echo 1 > /proc/sys/net/ipv4/ip_forward
 sudo iptables -t nat -A POSTROUTING -o ens3 -j MASQUERADE